-A student carrying at least four course-credits may elect to take up to one course-credit Pass/Fail.
-The grade entered on the transcript for a course taken Pass/Fail will be a “P,” if passed; “0.0,” if failed; or a “W,” if withdrawn.
+A student carrying at least four course credits in a semester may elect to take up to one course credit Pass/Fail.
+The grade entered on the transcript for a course taken Pass/Fail will be a "P," if passed; “0.0,” if failed; or a "W," if withdrawn.
 The student and the student’s advisor will receive an official grade report showing the numerical grade in the course.

 The Pass/Fail option exists to encourage students to take intellectual risks and to explore new and challenging areas of study without an overriding concern that such a move may have a deleterious effect on her/his GPA.